Geoffrey Bhengu

-Geoffrey Bongumusa Bhengu (born 25 August 1940) is a South African politician from KwaZulu-Natal.
+Geoffrey Bongumusa Bhengu (born 25 August 1940 -died 20 May 2012) is a South African politician from KwaZulu-Natal.
 He represented the Inkatha Freedom Party (IFP) in the national Parliament from May 1994 until August 2002, when moved to the KwaZulu-Natal Legislature.

 Legislative career

 In South Africa's first post-apartheid elections in 1994, Bhengu was elected to represent the IFP in the Senate (later the National Council of Provinces), serving the KwaZulu-Natal constituency.
 In the next general election in 1999, he was elected to an IFP seat in the National Assembly, again from the KwaZulu-Natal list.

 However, midway through the term, the Mail & Guardian reported that Bhengu was likely to be transferred to the KwaZulu-Natal Legislature, where the IFP hoped to stack its seats with party loyalists in order to minimise the losses of the upcoming floor-crossing window.
 Bhengu was indeed sworn in to the KwaZulu-Natal Legislature on 13 August 2002.
 He was re-elected to a full term in the provincial legislature in the 2004 general election.